 Proposals applying to this Call Module should clearly include integration aspects to demonstrate their expected role in the built environment, reflecting integrated approaches used in the New European Bauhaus96.
 This should be achieved by focusing on the physical, technical and, where applicable, aesthetical integration of clean energy conversion and storage technologies for power, heating and cooling as well as mobility concepts into buildings and more generally into the built infrastructure.
 The proposals should also demonstrate their contribution to technology improvements through new solutions and capabilities, proof of concepts or optimisations including formalised test and validations.
 Three challenges are defined in this Call Module, namely:

+Inree challenges are defined in this Call Module, namely:

-- Challenge 1: Transformation of the building / built environment to an active part within the energy • system - Challenge 2: Digitalisation of the whole life cycle of a building (planning, construction, commissioning, operation, decommissioning and disposal) - Challenge 3: Development of new concepts and technologies to renovate and refurbish the built environment
+- Challenge 1: Transformation of the building / built environment to an active part within the energy system - Challenge 2: Digitalisation of the whole life cycle of a building (planning, construction, commissioning, operation, decommissioning and disposal) - Challenge 3: Development of new concepts and technologies to renovate and refurbish the built environment